Irrelon/ForerunnerDB/readme.md

 npm install forerunnerdb
 ```

-This will also work for browser-based development, however if you prefer a more traditional download, please use the download button to the right of the github page and see "Use Forerunner in Browser" below.
+This will also work for browser-based development, however if you prefer a more traditional download, please use the download button to the right of the github page.

 ## Use Forerunner in Browser
 Include the ForerunnerDB.js file in your HTML: